Mykonos Wedding Venues & Planning Guide

 Stunning Sunset Ceremonies

-The island's western coastline provides some of the Mediterranean's most spectacular sunset views, creating a magical golden hour backdrop for your ceremony and reception celebrations.
+The island's western coastline provides some of the Mediterranean's most spectacular sunset views, creating a considered golden hour backdrop for your ceremony and reception celebrations.

 Exceptional Culinary Scene